AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 Let's write a small example app to see how components can be used in action.
 For this example, we write parts of an app that can edit images.

-> An almost identical example called "components" is available [here](https://github.com/AaronErhardt/relm4/tree/main/relm4-examples) if you want to see the code in action.
+> An almost identical example is available [here](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/components.rs) if you want to see the code in action.

 ## The header bar